-Details of the number of meetings of each Committee held during FY21 and of each Committee member's attendance at those meetings, are included in the Annual Report.
-The Board Committee Charters are available on Mirvac's website: www.mirvac.com/about/corporate-governance The main roles and responsibilities of the Committees are outlined below.
+Details of the number of meetings of each Committee held during FY22 and of each Committee member's attendance at those meetings, are included in the Annual Report.
+The Board Committee Charters are available on Mirvac's website.

+The main roles and responsibilities of the Committees are outlined below.
+ARCC